SamyBO98/techTestVoiceAssist/README.md

+## About this project

+This repository is a technical test split into two parts:

+**Part 1 - Development**: A functional voice agent that books appointments over a phone call.
+The agent asks the user for a date, parses it, and saves it to a database via a REST API.
+See the code in `agent.py`, `app.py`, and `db.py`.

+**Part 2 - Architecture**: A high-level system architecture covering:
+- Booking an appointment in an external system based on the client's request
+- Notifying the dealership that a new call has been received

+See the diagram in `high-level-architecture.pdf`.

+---

 # Voice Appointment Assistant

 A voice-based appointment booking agent built with LiveKit, Faster Whisper (STT), gTTS (TTS), and Ollama for date parsing.
 The agent answers an incoming call, asks the user for an appointment date, parses it, and saves it to a SQLite database via a Flask API.

 ---

 ## Architecture